- Is Piscataway Magnet School a public school?

 Absolutely.
 In New Jersey, county magnet schools are a county-wide shared service funded by Boards of Chosen Freeholders and state and federal aid.
 Every student who lives in a county is eligible to apply for admission to their county-operated vocational-technical school.
 In rare instances, if a program is not available in that county vocational school, at the discretion of the local county, schools will accept applications from out-of-county students depending on availability.

-- Who attends Piscataway Vocational And Technical School?
+- Who attends Piscataway Magnet School?